00DOAA/Catch-V2/README.md

 ## Overview

 **CATCh V2** is an advanced chimera detection tool designed to provide robust and accurate detection of chimeric sequences in microbial community studies.
-It enhances the original CATCh ensemble classifier by integrating multiple chimera detection tools to deliver improved microbial diversity profiling.
+It enhances the original CATCh ensemble classifier by integrating multiple chimera detection tools, including both de novo and reference-based approaches, to deliver improved microbial diversity profiling.

 ## Background